Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Evaluation

 \subsubsection{Evaluation under Different LLM Backbones}

-To evaluate the generalizability of our approach, we conduct experiments using different LLM backbones, as shown in \tablename~\ref{tab:llm_compare}. \name achieves consistently strong performance across models, with BAC scores of 0.8687 and 0.8319 on \texttt{Claude 3.5} and \texttt{GPT-4o}, and correspondingly low FNRs of 0.0850 and 0.0150.
-Notably, the best performance is observed on \texttt{DeepSeek-V3}, with a BAC of 0.9233 and an FNR of 0.1050.
+To evaluate the generalizability of our approach, we conduct experiments using different LLM backbones, as shown in \tablename~\ref{tab:llm_compare}. \name achieves consistently strong performance across models, with peak BAC scores of 0.9064 and 0.8461 on \texttt{Claude 3.5} and \texttt{GPT-4o}, and correspondingly low FNRs of 0.1429 and 0.1231 with an optimized threshold, outperforming the baselines by up to 59.36\% and 64.99\% in FNR.
+Notably, the best performance is observed on \texttt{DeepSeek-V3}, with a BAC of 0.9374 and an FNR of 0.0769.
 These results demonstrate that \name maintains high detection accuracy across a range of LLMs, indicating good generalizability.
+In particular, \texttt{Claude 3.5} surpasses all baselines in both BAC and FNR, and \texttt{GPT-4o} delivers comparable performance.